reactjs/react.dev/src/content/reference/react-dom/client/hydrateRoot.md

 hydrateRoot(document.getElementById('root'), <App />);
 ```

-This will hydrate the server HTML inside the <CodeStep step={1}>browser DOM node</CodeStep> with the <CodeStep step={2}>React component</CodeStep> for your app.
+This will hydrate the server HTML inside the <CodeStep step={1}>browser DOM node</CodeStep> with the <CodeStep step={2}>React Component</CodeStep> for your app.
 Usually, you will do it once at startup.
 If you use a framework, it might do this behind the scenes for you.

-To hydrate your app, React will "attach" your components' logic to the initial generated HTML from the server.
+To hydrate your app, React will "attach" your Components' logic to the initial generated HTML from the server.
 Hydration turns the initial HTML snapshot from the server into a fully interactive app that runs in the browser.

 <Sandpack>